iz2late/awesome-storytelling/README.md

-# Reading List for Neural Storytelling
+# Reading List for Character-grounded Storytelling

 A curated list of awesome storytelling papers with a focus on characters in the narratives, including relevant datasets and models for both traditional story generation and visual storytelling.